 It is better for you, as well as for the people around you, when you clear and release your emotions without "dumping" on others.
 Those old feelings have nothing to do with people around you anyway.
 They are "your stuff".
 It is surely better for you to release your pent-up emotions in this way than picking a scapegoat to bear the brunt of that energy, or repressing the emotions inside and creating physical problems for yourself.

 Tell yourself often that it is O.K. and safe to be a feeling human being.
-Many times in our upbringing, we were told not to show our anger, not to show our sadness or fears.
+In our upbringing, we were probably told not to show our anger, not to show our sadness or fears.
 So consequently, we "behaved" and poisoned ourselves by repressing those reactions to our daily life.

 Free yourself.
 Feel your inner child crying out for your attention and your love.
 Allow yourself to be human.
 Give yourself permission to feel.
 Be real!
 You may be surprised... you'll like it!

 The Law of Agreement: Discover the True Power of Intention